 Get to Know the Manufacturers

 A good watch tells a story, and that extends to the heritage of the watch as well as its design.
 While our list wasn’t large enough to highlight the entire diversity of manufacturers producing automatic watches, we’ve covered many of the most important luminaries.
-Here’s what you need to know.
+Here’s what you need to know about each of them.

 First founded in New York in 1875, Bulova is now a subsidiary of industry titan Citizen.
 But they maintain a unique identity – particularly due to the unique movements they designed in the 1950s.
 The precision of these watches actually caused American intelligence services to suggest they delay the release of their new movements, and they’re known even today for offering incredibly accurate timekeeping at affordable prices.

 Hamilton watches don’t carry a luxury price tag, but they do sport exceptional materials.
-In lieu of researching cutting edge innovations or inventing their own movements, they earn their reputation on their build quality and the quality of their materials.
+In lieu of researching cutting-edge innovations or inventing their own movements, they earn their reputation through their build quality and the quality of their materials.

-Invicta sports Swiss engineering and has a legacy dating back to 1837.
-Although Invicta watches might not offer the best value for your money in terms of features when compared to other manufacturers on this list, but they can provide you with the feel of a luxury watch at a fraction of the price.
+Invicta watches sport Swiss engineering and have a legacy dating back to 1837.
+Although Invicta watches might not offer the best value for money in terms of features when compared to other manufacturers on this list, they can provide you with the feel of a luxury watch at a fraction of the price.

 Tissot has contributed a lot to the innovations of Swiss watches despite only having roughly 250 employees.
 Their watches are of quality build all around, but if you’re going to get a Tissot watch, you should do so for their Powermatic technology.
 It offers hands down the best power reserves in the industry, and that’s a huge boon where automatic watches are concerned.

 Victorinox is the brand that creates Swiss Army knives, and they apply that same level of meticulous craftsmanship to their Swiss automatic watches.
-You may pay a little extra for your Victorinox, but they’re the best automatic watches in terms of accuracy.
+You may pay a little extra for a Victorinox watch, but they’re the best automatic watches in terms of accuracy.
 They boast precise timekeeping that retains its accuracy within a window of a few seconds per year.

 What is a Diving Watch?

-If you’re planning to go scuba diving, diving watches are a safety necessity, and there are a number of standard features that make them easy to identify.
-The most obvious is the water resistance.
-To be able to sustain the pressures of deep water diving, all watches of this type need to be able to sustain depths of up to 200 meters.
+If you’re planning to go scuba diving, diving watches are a necessity for safety, and there are a number of standard features that make them easy to identify.
+The most obvious is their water resistance.
+To be able to sustain the pressures of deepwater diving, all watches of this type need to be able to sustain depths of up to 200 meters.
 Diving watches can also be distinguished by their rotating bezels.

 What is a Field Watch?

 A field watch can be a little more difficult to define than a diving watch.
-They got their name from their use in the field of battle, but today they’re more commonly watches for outdoor activities like hiking, mountain climbing, or camping.
+They got their name from their use in the field of battle, but today they’re more commonly worn during outdoor activities like hiking, mountain climbing, or camping.
 Field watches usually sport a rugged design, some degree of waterproofing, and a face that can easily be read even in extreme conditions.
-Luminescent faces are common, and many sport extra features like compass faces.
+Luminescent faces are common, and many sport extra features like an in-built compass.
 A few, like Seiko’s Alpinist, enjoy water resistance at a comparable level to diving watches.
-Good field watches on our list include the Khaki King and the Seiko 5.
+Some good field watches on our list include the Khaki King and the Seiko 5.